himoose/user-docs/docs/features/topical-authority.md

 - **Review content gaps**: Even if you *think* you cover a topic well, gaps may reveal missing angles
 - **Focus on recommendations, not just the score**: Actionable insights matter more than the number

-### How long does it take to improve topical authority?

-**Quick wins (4-8 weeks)**:
-- Publish 2-3 high-priority gap-filling posts
-- Improve internal linking between cluster pages
-- Re-analyze to see 5-15 point score increase

-**Long-term authority building (6-12 months)**:
-- Consistently publish comprehensive content
-- Build backlinks to cluster pages
-- Update and expand existing content
-- Expect 20-40+ point score increases

-**Topical authority is cumulative**: Every piece of quality content adds to your authority.
-The more you publish, the faster you build momentum.

 ---

 **Need help?** Contact support from your dashboard or email support@himoose.com.
-For content strategy questions or custom topical authority audits, we're here to help you dominate your niche.
+For content strategy questions or custom topical authority audits, we're here to help you lead your niche.